-Since I had written about the port of Ko Samui last week, I became somewhat involved with revisiting old memories from my contract with AIDAbella.
+Since I wrote about Ko Samui's port last week, I became somewhat involved with revisiting old memories from my contract with AIDAbella.
 And because last weeks destination was also well received, I decided to stay in the general vicinity with my next blog.

 So let us arrive at our destination: The port of Langkawi, on the island of Langkawi, a part of Malaysia situated on the western entrance to the Malacca Strait.
-The name Langkawi roughly translates to “Island of the eagles”, and it derides the central part of its fame from the pristine white beaches to be found all along the shore.
-And compared to the overflowing tourist hotspot of nearby Phuket, the beaches of Langkawi are peaceful and quiet.
-Which has led to this island slowly building its resume as a well-kept secret gem.
+Langkawi roughly translates to “Island of the eagles”, and it derides the central part of its fame from the pristine white beaches to be found all along the shore.
+And compared to the overflowing tourist hotspot of nearby Phuket, Langkawi's beaches are peaceful and quiet, which has led to this island slowly building its resume as a well-kept secret gem.

-As we started out from our port, on one of the hottest days I had personally ever experienced, we first had to climb quite a hill, to even reach the main road circumnavigating the island.
+As we started from our port, on one of the hottest days I had personally ever experienced, we first had to climb quite a hill to reach the main road circumnavigating the island.
 We followed along for a few kilometres until the road took a further turn inland.
-We, however, continued close to the shore on much smaller roads, at first still paved but soon deteriorating to nothing more than a little path through the jungle.
+However, we continued close to the shore on much smaller roads, at first still paved but soon deteriorating to nothing more than a little path through the jungle.
 Along the fence of a plantation, we had the first major, but short climb.
 But we did not reach the top quite as soon as we had thought.
 My colleague had spotted some monkeys jumping from tree to tree, so we took a break and tried, in vain, to get a picture of them.
-They were too far away and to fast, but while we have no photos, we have the memories.
+They were too far away and too fast, but we have the memories while we have no photos.
 And that is as good as.
 After a few futile attempts at photography, we continued, with our path soon leading us out from the jungle again.
 From now we had a little gravel road, leading past some fishing villages, with simple dwellings and brightly painted boats.

-It was quite a fight to reach the top of the hill, and up there on an empty gravel lot, we realised that we had been misled by our map and no connection existed.
+It was quite a fight to reach the top of the hill, and up there on an empty gravel lot, we realised that our map had misled us and no connection existed.
 After a short exploration in the hopes of finding a path, we found something else.
 A steep slope made of larger boulders, and on the bottom of this slope, another gravel road.
-After a short discussion, we decided to climb down the hill without bikes, continue that road and to see, where it would lead us.
+After a short discussion, we decided to climb down the hill without bikes, continue that road, and see where it would lead us.
 It was easier said than done.
 Despite their size, the boulders were surprisingly loosely stacked over each other.
-So instead of carrying our bikes, we used them as support, while slowly making our way downhill.
+Instead of carrying our bikes, we used them as support, while slowly making our way downhill.
 Also, hidden between the stones grew thorny vines, which cut our legs in quite a few places.
 Not the most pleasant of experiences, but we were content with the knowledge that this steep and painful climb had not been in vain.

 But we were content only for a few meters of our descent until the gravel road suddenly made a sharp turn, and we realised it would lead us back to the main road, where we had started the uphill.
 And all the climbing on and of the bike had been for nought.
 After arriving at the road, we decided to leave it with the experiments, and instead continue our pre-planned track.
 It was uphill and downhill from here on out, at least in terms of elevation.
 Our mood, however, got elevated way higher once we had reached the halfway point of our tour.
 There we stopped at a small supermarket to buy some ice-cold drinks.